Karunya-Muddana/Native/README.md

 The middle tier is the one that does the real work.
-Long-term recall is a similarity search against your latest message, so it surfaces what *resembles* the question and knows nothing about what merely happened ten minutes ago — the twelfth source of a research run comes back only by luck.
+Long-term recall is a similarity search against your latest message, so it surfaces what *resembles* the question and knows nothing about what merely happened ten minutes ago.
+The twelfth source of a research run comes back only by luck.
 Without a session record, a long run repeats searches it has already done and writes its answer from the last few pages plus a vague memory of the rest.